kousenlsn/survey-widget/README.md

 ## survey-widget
-*Lightweight simple (predefined) survey pop-up component as a widget / lib.*
+*Lightweight and simple (predefined) survey pop-up component as a widget / lib.*

 ### Motivation :running: